 Audit Fees.
 Audit services include the annual audit of the consolidated financial statements, the audit of internal controls over financial reporting, the reviews of our quarterly reports on Form 10-Q, the issuance of comfort letters and consents, the review of registration statements filed with the SEC, accounting and financial reporting consultations and international statutory audits.
-Fees for audit services totaled \$5.3 million in 2023 and \$5.9 million in 2022.
-The full Audit Committee or the Chair of the Audit Committee pre-approved all audit services and related fee arrangements for 2023 in accordance with the Audit Committee Pre-Approval Policy for all Audit and Non-Audit Services and Related Fee Arrangements.
+Fees for audit services totaled \$5.2 million in 2024 and \$5.3 million in 2023.
+The full Audit Committee or the Chair of the Audit Committee pre-approved all audit services and related fee arrangements for 2024 in accordance with the Audit Committee Pre-Approval Policy for all Audit and Non-Audit Services and Related Fee Arrangements.

 Audit-Related Fees.
 Audit-related services principally include employee benefit plan audits, accounting consultations and attest services that are not required by statute or regulation and other international attest services not classified as audit fees.
-There were no fees for audit-related services billed in 2023 or 2022.
+There were no fees for audit-related services billed in 2024 or 2023.

 Tax Fees.
 Tax services include tax compliance, tax advice and tax planning.
-Fees for tax services totaled \$0.9 million in 2023 and \$1.5 million in 2022.
-The Audit Committee pre-approved all tax fee arrangements billed in 2023.
+Fees for tax services totaled \$0.4 million in 2024 and \$0.9 million in 2023.
+The Audit Committee pre-approved all tax fee arrangements billed in 2024.

 All Other Fees.
-No fees for other services were billed in 2023 or 2022.
+No fees for other services were billed in 2024 or 2023.

-Our Audit Committee Pre-Approval Policy for all Audit and Non-Audit Services and Related Fee Arrangements (the "Pre-Approval Policy") requires our Audit Committee to pre-approve all audit and nonaudit services performed by EY in order to assure that the provision of such services and related fee arrangements do not impair EY's independence.
+Our Audit Committee Pre-Approval Policy for all Audit and Non-Audit Services and Related Fee Arrangements (the "Pre-Approval Policy") requires our Audit Committee to pre-approve all audit and non-audit services performed by EY in order to assure that the provision of such services and related fee arrangements do not impair EY's independence.
 Under the Pre-Approval Policy, the Audit Committee may delegate pre-approval authority to one or more of its members, and the member or members to whom the Audit Committee delegates such authority must report any pre-approval decisions to the Audit Committee at its next scheduled meeting.
 The Audit Committee has formally delegated this pre-approval authority to its Chair.
 Management has no authority to approve services performed by EY that have not been pre-approved by the Audit Committee.
 The term of any pre-approval is 12 months from the date of pre-approval, unless the Audit Committee specifically provides for a different period.